ScottLogic/blog/_posts/2020-10-01-reducer-builder.md

 title: Better Redux Reducers with TypeScript Builders
 date: 2020-10-01 00:00:00 Z
 categories:
-- swaterman
 - Tech
 tags:
 - types
 author: swaterman
 layout: default_post
 summary: Redux is a great state management library, but its types are too broad.
 Using the builder pattern, we can generate exact types and ensure type-safety throughout an app.
 summary-short: The type definitions for Redux are too broad, let's fix it with builders
 image: swaterman/assets/reducer-builder/properties.png
 ---